PG&E boss says it wasn’t fully ready for California outages

 “That has really created among the Legislature and among your customers a real trust issue,” Dodd said.

 Meanwhile, people in Northern California were bracing for more outages.
-PG&E has started notifying customers in parts of 22 counties that it may turn off electricity Wednesday because of strong winds that could spark wildfires.
+PG&E has started notifying customers in parts of 18 counties that it may turn off electricity Wednesday because of strong winds that could spark wildfires in dry conditions.

 Johnson said PG&E has struggled to respond to the growing threat of wildfires over its coverage area of more than 70,000 square miles (181,299 square kilometers).
 In 2012, he said less than 15% of its power lines traversed areas at high risk for wildfires.
 Just seven years later, that’s grown to more than 50%.